okaram/IntroJava/IntVariablesAndOperators.md

 One of the most important concepts in programming is that of a *variable*, which is a named location in memory.
 Variables in Java have a name, a type and a value.
 We can change the value of a variable as our program runs.

-Although you'd normally use variables in the context of full programs, you can play with variables and operators using [JavaRepl](http://javarepl.com).
+Although you'd normally use variables in the context of full programs, you can play with variables and operators using [JavaRepl](http://www.javarepl.com), a web site that allows you to instantly evaluate simple java expressions.

 ## Declaring variables